The welcoming gateway to the Central Queensland Highlands, Duaringa dates back to the 1870s.

 The centre is open daily from 9:00am to 2:00pm April to October.
 When volunteers operate the centre outside these hours, the red ‘open’ flag will be on display.

 Duaringa Historical Trail takes visitors on a walking tour of 20 historical buildings and landmarks.
 Interpretive signage provides insight and reflection on the town’s rich history.
 Pocket guides are available from the Tourism Centre or click here.

-Mackenzie Park, on the eastern side of town, is home to a unique species of tree.
-The Duaringa stringy bark, known to the Aborigines as ‘budgeroo’, grows up to ten metres tall and has bushy foliage with small white flowers that bloom in spring.
-These trees were of great cultural significance to the early Aborigines who used its bark to make rope, baskets and building materials.
+Mackenzie Park is home to the unique Budgeroo or Duaringa stringy bark tree.
+These trees were of great cultural significance to the early Aboriginal community, who used its bark to make rope, baskets and building materials.

 Camping at Mackenzie Park is permitted for up to 48 hours with a gold coin donation (at the Historical Museum and Tourism Association).
 Amenities at the camp ground include hot showers, toilets, dump point, access to potable water, free WiFi, undercover picnic tables, fire pits and a huge playground for the kids.

 Mackenzie River Crossing is known to the locals as Duaringa Beach due to the large sandy banks on the southern side of the river.
 Huge paperbark trees overhang the river, creating a great shady spot for a day trip, where you can swim, fish, kayak and watch the bird life.
 The Mackenzie River Crossing is approximately 20km north of Duaringa on the unsealed Apis Creek Road.
 A 4WD is recommended for access onto the sandy river banks and it’s not suitable for caravans.